Lessye Joy DeMoss

 PhD Fieldwork

-My dissertation research uses a cognitive anthropological approach for the topic of health disparities between Black and White Americans in the South.
+My dissertation research used a cognitive anthropological approach for the topic of health disparities between Black and White Americans in the South.
 In a preliminary study, I used cultural domain analysis to identify the most important elements of shared cultural models--how people think things are, or should be--in regard to overarching life goals, family, lifestyle, and social support.